open-ephys/acq-board-docs/source/User-Manual/Generations-differences.rst

 Differences Between Generations
 =========================================

-Over the years, the Acquisition Board original design has been had modifications and improvements.
+The Acquisition Board design has evolved over the years to add features and improvements.

 Different combinations of the Acquisition Board main board and the FPGA module make up different Acquisition Board generations.

-Even though newer generations are backwards compatible and all generations generally work in the same way, there are some differences worth keeping in mind.
+Although newer generations are backwards compatible and all generations generally work in the same way, there are some important distinctions to consider.
+This page contains about information about these distinctions.

 .. _genids:

-Identifying Acquisition Board Generations
+Identify Your Acquisition Board
 ***************************************************************

 .. list-table::